hellmake/CAST-Highlight-Workshop/content/2_Setup/26_Submit_Results.md

 # Submitting Results

 The "technical" work is now done.
-The ***CAST Highlight Agent*** has done its job and produced scan results for both applications and we're going to upload them to our portfolio.
+The ***CAST Highlight Code Reader*** has done its job and produced scan results for both applications and we're going to upload them to our portfolio.

 Let's go back to the CAST Highlight web portal (using our EC2 instance if we used that for scanning) and click on the ***APPLICATION SCANS*** menu (if you don't see this menu, remember the trick to switch to your own *subdomain*).
 Our campaign is still pending:
 ![Campaign Launched](/images/Declare-7.png)